 Paying Attention To Your Body Composition And How It Affects Health

 Remember that some factors such as your body type also impact when and how you keep the weight at bay.
-For example, individuals with a mesomorph body type may lose weight quickly but gain fat easily (3).
+For example, individuals with a certain body type or genetic tendencies may lose weight quickly but gain fat easily.

 Ditching Old Habits

 It is worth noting that many tactics weight watchers use for weight loss may backfire when you are trying to lose fat.
 For example, the idea of measuring yourself on the scale to see how much weight you have lost.